Dr Morteza Amjadi Kolour

 Research interests

 Dr Amjadi’s interdisciplinary research interests include wearable sensors, nanoscale materials, nanocomposites, bioinspired designs, soft robotics, and healthcare technologies.
-He leads the Soft Transducers and Robotics (STAR) Laboratory at the University of Glasgow where his team aims to design multifunctional soft machines utilizing novel mechanical designs, advanced materials, bioinspired structures, and digital manufacturing processes.
+He leads the Biomedical Soft Robotics Group at the University of Glasgow where his team aims to design multifunctional soft machines utilising novel mechanical designs, advanced materials, bioinspired structures, and digital manufacturing processes.
 Such soft systems have many applications, ranging from wearable medical devices for healthcare monitoring to non-invasive surgical tools and soft robots for safe human-robot interaction.
-The main research themes of the STAR Laboratory are:
+The main research themes of the Biomedical Soft Robotics Group are:

-• Wearable Sensors for Healthcare: Current trend in the design of wearable and skin-mountable sensors is to combine functional nanomaterials as sensing elements with flexible polymers in the form of nanocomposites.
-The STAR Laboratory concentrates on nanocomposites-based flexible physical sensors for human motion detection, personalized healthcare, and soft robotics.
+- Wearable Sensors for Healthcare: The current trend in designing wearable and skin-mountable sensors is to combine functional nanomaterials as sensing elements with flexible polymers in the form of nanocomposites.
+Our group concentrates on nanocomposites-based flexible physical sensors for human motion detection, personalised healthcare, and soft robotics.

-• Bioinspired Structures: Nature provides plenty of inspiration for the development of smart materials.
+- Bioinspired Structures: Nature provides plenty of inspiration for the development of smart materials.
 For instance, spiders can sense extremely small mechanical vibrations through their crack-shaped slit organs.
-Geckos adhere to complex surfaces with their adhesive pads consisting dense arrays of fine hairs.
-Inspired by such biological systems, the STAR Laboratory seeks to design high-performance wearable sensors, soft robots, and skin adhesives.
+Geckos adhere to complex surfaces with their adhesive pads consisting of dense arrays of fine hairs.
+Inspired by such biological systems, we seek to design high-performance wearable sensors, soft robots, and skin adhesives.

-• Soft Robotics: Soft robots offer safe interaction with the human body and soft biological materials.
+- Soft Robotics: Soft robots offer safe interaction with the human body and soft biological materials.
 Flexible sensors and actuators are the key components of soft robots, enabling them to propel and sense the surrounding environment, respectively.
-The STAR Laboratory advances the design and fabrication of programmable soft actuators, together with their integration with flexible sensors towards multifunctional soft machines.
+Our group advances the design and fabrication of programmable soft actuators, together with their integration with flexible sensors towards multifunctional soft machines.

-• Digital Manufacturing of Soft Machines: Despite notable progress on the fabrication of individual soft sensors, actuators, energy storage, and electronic circuits, compact and reliable packaging of all these components remains challenging.
-The STAR Laboratory focuses on digital manufacturing techniques such as 3D printing and laser micromachining to facilitate the transfer of large-area computer-aided designs into low-cost and robust multifunctional soft systems.
+- Digital Manufacturing of Soft Machines: Despite notable progress on the fabrication of individual soft sensors, actuators, energy storage, and electronic circuits, compact and reliable packaging of all these components remains challenging.
+We focus on digital manufacturing techniques such as 3D printing and laser micromachining to facilitate the transfer of large-area computer-aided designs into low-cost and robust multifunctional soft systems.

 Publications